composablesys/collabs/docs/src/guide/containers.md

 There are actually two parts to "loading":

 1. The most recent save data (from `CRuntime.save`), provided by your host, is loaded into your Collabs state (using `CRuntime.load`).
 This happens during `Container.load`, which then resolves its Promise.
-2. Besides the save data, your host may have "further messages" that the previous instance of your container sent or received after generating the most recent save data.
+2. Besides the save data, your host may have "further updates" that the previous instance of your container sent or received after generating the most recent save data.
 These are also received during `Container.load`, but not applied to your Collabs state until the next event loop iteration after you call `Container.ready`.
-This makes them indistinguishable from newly received messages.
+This makes them indistinguishable from newly received updates.

-You can choose to instead do step 2 before calling `Container.ready` (but after awaiting `Container.load`), by calling `Container.receiveFurtherMessages()`.
-This will apply the further messages immediately and synchronously.
+You can choose to instead do step 2 before calling `Container.ready` (but after awaiting `Container.load`), by calling `Container.receiveFurtherUpdates()`.
+This will apply the further updates immediately and synchronously.
 Example reasons:

-- You don't want to risk displaying your container to the user before it has processed these further messages, since while it is processing them, the GUI will freeze.
+- You don't want to risk displaying your container to the user before it has processed these further updates, since while it is processing them, the GUI will freeze.
-- You have expensive event listeners, and would rather wait until after receiving further messages to display the loaded state and attach event listeners, instead of displaying the initial loaded state and then processing a bunch of messages that emit a bunch of events.
-Note that this can break invariants (e.g., you might forget to clean up some state deleted by the further messages), so use care.
+- You have expensive event listeners, and would rather wait until after receiving further updates to display the loaded state and attach event listeners, instead of displaying the initial loaded state and then processing a bunch of updates that emit a bunch of events.
+Note that this can break invariants (e.g., you might forget to clean up some state deleted by the further updates), so use care.

 Usually, you shouldn't worry about these performance issues unless they become visible in practice.
-The host is expected to save often enough that the further messages will be few, hence quick to apply.
+The host is expected to save often enough that the further updates will be few, hence quick to apply.